Dirty Freehub

 Gravel cyclist on Brooks Scanlon Logging road where the Bull Springs fire took place.

-The Bull Springs fire area to the left.
+The Two Bulls (2014) fire area to the left.

 Gravel Girl on lumpy, bumpy section of the Brooks Scanlon Logging road in Deschutes county, Oregon.